gustavo-hms/luar/README.md

 map global normal <F2> ': highlight-search-toggle<ret>'
 ```

+You can find more examples [searching Github by topic](https://github.com/search?q=topic%3Akakoune+topic%3Aplugin+topic%3Alua).

 ## Installation

 You must have a `lua` interpreter installed on your system.
 Then you can add the following line to your `kakrc` (supposing you use [plug.kak](https://github.com/robertmeta/plug.kak)):